+By request: How to decide homeschool transcript levels.
 Levels indicate the rigor of the high school credit that was earned.

 How to Decide Homeschool Transcript Levels

 All 7Sisters’ ebook curriculum resources include easy-to-use instructions for deciding the level at which your student will earn his or her credit.
 Suggested enrichment activities, supplemental reading, and optional writing assignments are included in our ebooks because we want to make the curriculum adaptable to the needs of students at various levels.

-BTW- 7Sisters and SisterVicki has created Pinterest boards to accompany most of the adaptable ebook curriculum in the 7Sisters’ store, so if you want even more ideas for “leveling up” you can visit her boards for inspiration.
+BTW- 7Sisters and SisterVicki has created Pinterest boards to accompany the ebook curriculum in the 7Sisters’ store, so if you want even more ideas for “leveling up” you can visit the boards for inspiration.

 Here’s a basic explanation of how to adapt any curriculum you are using to the desired level:

 - This is Level 2.
 The work for a Level 2 credit will typically require 2-3 hours per week total instruction and independent work time combined for a student with no learning challenges.
 (Level 1 would be remedial materials for a student with learning disabilities.)

 - By the time a course is demanding 4-6 hours per week (up to 8 for a literature course if a student reads a bit slowly), it mimics the rigors of a college course and is considered Level 3.

 Moving to Level 4, Advanced, means taking the College Prep class and adding learning activities equivalent to approximately 67.5 hours over an academic year, or assigning the reading of 8 high-school level books related to the subject.